Last updated: 2nd Apr 2022

 Multi cell lights

 More than 1 high drain cell should help give the SBT90.2 the current it wants as well as better run time.
-As you go down the list, the lights get bigger and less practical for every day use.
+As you go down the list, the lights get bigger and less practical for every day use… but also more impressive.

 Under 100mm wide

-These lights throw up to a mile and are just about the limit of what I’d consider “practical”.
+These lights throw up to a mile and are just about the limit of what I’d consider “practical” for keeping in a jacket pocket or a small bag.
 I’d recommend the Acebeam K30-GT, which just fits in my jacket pocket.

 |Flashlight||Throw (m) /|